grzegorz914/homebridge-lgwebos-tv/README.md

 ## Know issues
 * If use with Hoobs possible config incompatibilty.
-* webOS 2.0 may be not working correct.

 ## Features and How To Use Them
 * Power ON/OFF short press tile in HomeKit app.